Pylons/pyramid/docs/narr/security.rst

 ---------------------------------------

-When the default :app:`Pyramid` :term:`authorization policy` determines whether a user possesses a particular permission in a :term:`context`, it examines the :term:`ACL` associated with the context.
-An ACL is associated with a context by virtue of the ``__acl__`` attribute of the resource object representing the :term:`context`.
+When the default :app:`Pyramid` :term:`authorization policy` determines whether a user possesses a particular permission with respect to a resource, it examines the :term:`ACL` associated with the resource.
+An ACL is associated with a resource by adding an ``__acl__`` attribute to the resource object.
 This attribute can be defined on the resource *instance* if you need instance-level security, or it can be defined on the resource *class* if you just need type-level security.

 For example, an ACL might be attached to the resource for a blog via its
 class: